 Tights and pantyhose are the same thing but nylons are commonly the name referred to the hold ups those ones with the band that stops on the thigh rather than the full length waistband type.posted over 7 years ago

 i’m prefer mid sheer,,cos it good to reflect light and show ur bone structure of ur leg,,

 especially when its black,, :)

 I agree with splashofcolour, I think of nylons are the thigh-high (or sometimes knee-high) style.
 Sort of vintage-y— or grandmotherly, depending on how you look at it.

 I don’t know what the actual difference is between tight and pantyhose is (if there even is one) but I tend to think of pantyhose as being the nude kind, whereas tights are black or colored.
-That’s probably all in my head though (:posted over 2 years ago
+That’s probably all in my head though (:posted almost 6 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos